-Fresenius operates in about 80 countries through its subsidiaries.
-The main markets are North America and Europe with 47% and 38% of sales, respectively.
+Fresenius operates in about 90 countries through its subsidiaries.
+The main markets are North America and Europe with 45% and 41% of sales, respectively.

-Fresenius Medical Care holds the leading position worldwide in dialysis care as it serves about 10% of all dialysis patients, as well as in dialysis products, with a market share of about 34%.
-Fresenius Kabi holds leading market positions in Europe and has significant market shares in the growth markets of Asia-Pacific and Latin America.
+Fresenius Medical Care holds the leading position world-wide in dialysis care as it serves about 10% of all dialysis patients, as well as in dialysis products, with a market share of about 35%.
+Fresenius Kabi holds for large parts of its product portfolio leading market positions in Europe and has significant market shares in the growth markets of Asia- Pacific and Latin America.
 In the United States, Fresenius Kabi is one of the leading suppliers of generic IV drugs.
-Fresenius Helios is the largest hospital operator in Germany and, following the closing of the acquisition of Quirónsalud in January 2017, it is also the largest private hospital operator in Spain.
+Fresenius Helios is Europe's leading private hospital operator.
+The company comprises Helios Germany, the country's largest hospital operator, and Helios Spain (Quirónsalud), Spain's largest private hospital operator.
 Fresenius Vamed is one of the world's leading companies in its field.